abhilashjp/lookupapp/docs/country/united-kingdom.md

 ## How to enroll for VAT in the UK?
 VAT registration can be done in two ways
-* Online registeration by utilizing your Government Gateway user ID and password.
+* [Online registration](https://www.tax.service.gov.uk/register-for-vat) by utilizing the Government Gateway user ID and password.
 * Opt for registration through an agent.

-## Time of supply aka tax point
+## Time of supply a.k.a tax point
-his is the specific date that is considered for tax purposes when a transaction occurs.
+This is the specific date that is considered for tax purposes when a transaction occurs.

-Different Scenarios and Their Corresponding Tax Points:
+There are different scenarios where the corresponding Tax Points can vary.
+Following are some examples

 * When no invoice is required → The date of supply
 * When a VAT invoice is issued → The date of the invoice